(877) 320-5131 Menu

 Prostate Cancer Treatment

 The prostate is a small gland that is part of the male reproductive system.
 It is responsible for the fluid that transports sperm.
 Prostate cancer is one of the most common types of cancer in men.
-It is generally a slow-growing disease and remains isolated in the prostate where its effects are not very harmful.
+It is generally a slow-growing disease and remains isolated in the prostate, where its effects are not very harmful.
 In some cases, however, prostate cancer can be more aggressive, requiring swift treatment.
-For these reasons the Beverly Hills Cancer Center has created an excellent program for prostate cancer treatment in Los Angeles.
+For these reasons, the Beverly Hills Cancer Center has created an excellent program for prostate cancer treatment in Los Angeles & Beverly Hills.

 Prostate Cancer in Los Angeles